klipbn/bot_streams_sender/README.md

 This is what a notification sent by the bot to the Telegram channel looks like:
 <img src="img/image-4.png" alt="alt text" width="450" height="210"/>
+### Indicator Icons Explanation
+- 🔸 indicates that the online count is within the confidence interval.
+- ✖️ is below the lower bound of the confidence interval.
+- ✔️ is above the upper bound of the confidence interval.

+This allows determining if there's anything interesting happening on the stream (or possibly detecting viewer count manipulation).

 ## Conclusion